-1. The Division shall make available online electronic copies of the eligible applications (along with their support materials) to the Review Panel in sufficient time for its members to review all applications prior to the public meeting for the purpose of considering the applications for funding.
-Ineligible applications will not be reviewed by the Review Panel or discussed at the public meeting.

-- 2. The Division shall also make available to the Review Panel a staff content review report on each eligible application that provides an assessment of the information provided in the grant application.
+- 1. The Division shall make available online electronic copies of the eligible applications (along with their support materials) to the Florida Historical Commission in sufficient time for its members to review all applications prior to the Florida Historical Commission convening a public meeting for the purpose of considering the applications for funding.
+Ineligible applications will not be reviewed by the Florida Historical Commission or discussed at the public meeting. - 2.
+The Division shall also make available to the Florida Historical Commission a staff content review report on each eligible application that provides an assessment of the information provided in the grant application.
 The staff content review report will include: - a) A synopsis of the proposed Scope of Work; - b) An assessment of compliance of the proposed project with any applicable Preservation Standards; - c) An assessment of the proposed Scope of Work and its appropriatness in regards to the resource, personnel, and timeframe; - d) An assessment of the proposed estimated budget including eligibility of claimed match contributions, with recommendations for any grant funding level adjustments that may be justified by the findings of the staff technical review.
-Examples of the need for such adjustment would be a recommendation to delete work related to non-allowable expenses, work not consistent with any applicable Preservation Standards or to reduce the grant award in an amount commensurate with inadequately documented or non-allowable match contributions; and - e) Other information regarding the Applicant Organization and its compliance with previous Division grants, if relevant.
+Examples of the need for such adjustment would be a recommendation to delete work related to non-allowable expenses, work not consistent with the applicable Preservation Standards or to reduce the grant award in an amount commensurate with inadequately documented or non-allowable match contributions; and e) Other information regarding the Applicant Organization and its compliance with previous Division grants, if relevant.

-D. Panel Review
+D. Florida Historical Commission Review of Applications